-I created Art Play Children Learning to support artists, designers and educators to construct children’s creative learning environments.
+I created Art Play Children Learning to support artists, educators and parents to construct children’s creative learning environments.

-I am really interested in how artists experimental processes can be used to support children’s learning.
+I am really interested in how the experimental processes of artists can be used to support children’s learning.

 Check out the video below to hear what Art Play Children Learning is all about…

 On this website you will find posts exploring ideas such as ‘what is pedagogy,’ ‘why does play matter’ as well as different tips and techniques for supporting children’s creative learning with art.

 To navigate your way through these posts, I have created a directory with six different key sections.
 You can find these under the ‘Directory’ heading at the top of the page.
 These are art, materials, play, learning, reflections on children’s learning spaces as well as a section on my PhD research.